 - Diet.
 You should aim to eat a healthy diet.
 Briefly, a healthy diet means:

-- AT LEAST five portions of a variety of fruit and vegetables per day.
+- AT LEAST five portions, or ideally 7-9 portions of a variety of fruit and vegetables per day.

 - NOT MUCH fatty food such as fatty meats, cheeses, full-cream milk, fried food, butter, etc. Use low-fat, mono-, or poly-unsaturated spreads.